jness12/jness12.github.io/README.md

 # Origin of Replication

 The origin of replication consists of 3 parts in which we built code to locate specific patterns in the genome to help us find the orgin.
-We worked with a randomly generated genome and used it to build multiple functions to help locate the origin of replication.
+We worked with a randomly generated genome and used it to build multiple functions to help locate the origin of replication [here](https://agmath.github.io/BIO4ST1_Group1/Replication_Jennessa_Brunette.html)